 (2) that Christianity is the most reasonable form of theism

 Historical apologetics (one step approach) – dispute the necessity of arguing for God’s existence before employing historical arguments from miracles or fulfilled prophecy.
-Historical pieces of evidence are sufficient to demonstrate the truthfulness of both Christianity and theism.
+Historical pieces of evidence demonstrate the truthfulness of both Christianity and theism.